-The Commission decision to remain neutral as been a topic of discussion between the Nigerian Communications Commission (NCC) and the telecommunication operators that feel let down by them, but the Commission still stands on the premise that the consumer is the one left with the choice to choose and forcing them would not be the best strategy so they remain neutral.
-Table 2: Shows some nations in which net neutrality laws are in effect Source: (Adebayo, 2017) Net neutrality or internet neutrality which is the absence of discrimination of any type on the transmission of digital content over the internet also plays a significate role in ensuring that regulatory board in Nigeria stay neutral on this position.
+Source: (Adebayo, 2017)

+Net neutrality or internet neutrality which is the absence of discrimination of any type on the transmission of digital content over the internet also plays a significate role in ensuring that regulatory board in Nigeria stay neutral on this position.
 Net neutrality offers protection to investors and also the consumers, ensuring that that they are not overcharged for services and contents and also that investors can be allowed to be innovative without being held back with lease fees and policy agreements.
-In Nigeria today, there are no net neutrality laws(NCC, 2018), although one can argue that this leads to a more competitive market, Table ?? shows some nations in which net neutrality laws are in effect.
+In Nigeria today, there are no net neutrality laws(NCC, 2018), although one can argue that this leads to a more competitive market, Table 2 shows some nations in which net neutrality laws are in effect.

-11 Telecommunication Operators Perspective on Over-the-Top Services
+Telecommunication Operators Perspective on Over-the-Top Services

-Nigerians spend a total of about 197 billion naira on a monthly basics on internet usage(BusinessNews Staff, 2017), the total sum accumulated by the telecommunications operators at the end of a financial year is high based on the number of Nigerians that subscribe to the internet for digital contents.
-This high increase in these figures can be attributed to the high use of Over the Top applications that is currently sweeping the nations, this achievement is also recognized by the International Telecommunications Union (ITU)(NCC, 2018) (BusinessNews Staff, 2017), which has referred to the Nigerian telecommunication industry as among one of the world's fast-growing telecoms industry.
+Nigerians spend a total of about 197 billion monthly basics internet naira on on usage(BusinessNews Staff, 2017), the total sum accumulated by the telecommunications operators at the end of a financial year is high based on the number of Nigerians that subscribe to the internet for digital contents.
+This high increase in these figures can be attributed to the high use of Over the Top applications that is currently sweeping the nations, this achievement recognized also by the International Telecommunications Union (ITU)(NCC, 2018) (BusinessNews Staff, 2017), which has referred to the Nigerian telecommunication industry as among one of the world's fast-growing telecoms industry.
 These is also a way in which Over the Top applications has proved to be beneficial to the telecommunication operator, but considering the losses these telecommunication operators suffer in other areas of their operations, they call for regulating Over the Top applications.